 On the surface, blogging seems an easy venture.
 However, there are lots of aspects that you need to get right.
 Here's a summary of the key points from this article.

-- Blogs should be aimed at the awareness stage of the buyer’s journey
+- Blogs are aimed at the awareness stage of the buyer's journey

 - The content should be educational and informative, not sales-heavy